sourcetoad/tizen-build-action/README.md

 Then you can store them in GitHub Secrets to securely pass to the action.

+> [!TIP]
+> We've discovered a hidden requirement on generated passwords which isn't consistent.
+We've found luck with a password strictly 27 alpha characters long.
+If you're having trouble, try that.

 ### Outputs
 | Name               | Description                       |
 |--------------------|-----------------------------------|